MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-work-standard-lines.md

 4. On the **Recurring Sales Lines** page, choose the lookup button in the **Code** field, and then select a set of standard sales lines.
 5. Choose the **OK** button to insert the standard sales lines on the invoice where you can reuse them as is or edit the information.

-## <a name="create-multiple-sales-invoices-based-on-recurring-sales-lines"></a>Create multiple sales invoices based on recurring sales lines
+## Create multiple sales invoices based on recurring sales lines

 You can use the **Create Recurring Sales Invoices** batch job to create sales invoices according to standard sales lines that are assigned to the customers and with posting dates within the valid-from and valid-to dates that you specify on the standard sales lines.